swarm-lab/swarm-lab.github.io.jekyll/join/index.md

 ---

-**We currently have a postdoctoral position available on a DARPA-funded research project aimed at testing and validating modeling methods for detecting the onset of migrations and predicting their final destinations using ant colonies as a model system.
-More info [here](/blog/2019/06/06/postdoc-position/).**
+**We currently have a postdoctoral position available on an NSF-funded research project aimed at investigating how biological collectives perform energetic regulation in response to variations in energy demand and availability using ant colonies as a model system.
+More info [here](/blog/2022/09/27/postdoc-position/).**

 ---